 Coming from neighboring France or Germany, you’ll find Basel quite expensive.
 As a matter of fact, due to the proximity to these countries, compared to other Swiss cities, it isn’t even that bad.

 However, everything is significantly more expensive.
 Fortunately, the good people of Basel seem to know it.
 And since they still want guests to come and have a good time, every visitor who stays overnight is supplied with the BaselCard.
-This card is issued only at the check-in, but valid for the entire stay.
-This way, you can use public transport for free and you get discounts at some museums, the zoo, rental city bikes and more.
+This card is issued only at check-in, but is valid for the entire stay.
+This way, you can use public transport for free and you get discounts at some museums, the zoo, rental city bikes, and more.

 Nope, you cannot buy the BaselCard if you are coming just for the day and do not stay overnight.

 Although little Switzerland has only about 8.5 million inhabitants, there are four official languages.
-Depending on which region you are visiting, you’ll encounter French, Italian, Swiss German – very hard to impossible to understand for Non-Swiss German-speakers, and Rhaeto-Romansh, spoken by about 60,000 people in the region of Grisons.
+Depending on which region you are visiting, you’ll encounter French, Italian, Swiss-German – very hard to impossible to understand for Non-Swiss German speakers, and Rhaeto-Romansh, spoken by about 60,000 people in the region of Grisons.